We answer your commonly asked questions about neutering

 The wound should be flat post surgery although there can be some minor swelling.
 We would always recommend a check of the wound if any change is noted after discharge.

-What if my pet suffers vomiting and diarrhoea on Loxicom?
+What if my cat suffers vomiting and diarrhoea on Loxicom?
 Is there an alternative pain killer?
-Do I have to pay again for the extra pain relief?

-Does my pet NEED a post op check especially if they have had dissolvable stitches?
+Does my cat NEED a post op check especially if they have had dissolvable stitches?

 The post op check is for assessing the wound not just removing stitches so we do advise a check even if there are no stitches to remove.
-This is to enable us to assess that the wound has healed and advise you on your dog’s return to exercise.
+This is to enable us to assess that the wound has healed and there are no issues.

 Do you offer neuters at every practice?